SS-Atlantis/analysis-raisha/README.rst

 License
 =======

-These analyses and documentation are copyright by the `UBC EOAS MOAD Group`_ and The University of British Columbia.
+These analyses and documentation are copyright by the Salish Sea Atlantis project contributors, The University of British Columbia, and CSIRO.

 They are licensed under the Apache License, Version 2.0. http://www.apache.org/licenses/LICENSE-2.0
 Please see the LICENSE file for details of the license.

-.. _UBC EOAS MOAD Group: https://github.com/UBC-MOAD/docs/blob/main/CONTRIBUTORS.rst